basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

             // Then we return a new User object that takes the Set we
             // built as the friends list
             return new User(username, setBuilder);

-            // Notice that we do not store the User object in this
-            // example.
-That can be accomplished in similar fashion to
-            // the example above
         }
     }
 }